I have a strong interest in anything home-related and I relish working out solutions where space is a challenge.

 While above the sink we placed a series of small wall units.

 These units house all our crockery with plenty of space to spare.

 The centre unit also has a draining shelf with a removable tray, which stops any water falling onto the sink as well as making cleaning it very straight forward.

-Having positioned the main units in what I believe are strategic locations, we were lucky to still have space for 2 small floor units.
+Having positioned the main units in what I believe are strategic locations, we were lucky to still have space for two small floor units.

 In these units we used the available space to store tinned food, cookery books and the many bits and bobs, which we normally keep "just in case" and always accumulate in what I call the "messy cupboard" to disappear from view and use.

-The whole ensemble is finally completed with the addition of the breakfast bar and 2 stools.
+The whole ensemble is finally completed with the addition of the breakfast bar and two stools.